valarmathym/valarmathy-dev-portfolio/README.md

 # valarmathy-dev-portfolio
 Web Developer, recently graduated from TAFE, NSW with a Diploma of Information Technology ( Front End and Back End).
 Have hands-on experience in designing and developing responsive, user-friendly websites and web applications that are both visually appealing and functionally robust using HTML, CSS, JavaScript, React, Node.js, MongoDB etc.

+With experience in both collaborative team environments and independent projects, I thrive on turning complex problems into elegant digital solutions.
+Whether it's optimizing performance, improving accessibility, or building scalable systems, I aim to deliver high-quality code and seamless user experiences.